robinnong/kana-match/README.md

 Live link 👉<a href="https://robinnong.github.io/kana-match/">here</a>👈

 ## Features
-- Learning with a Hiragana chart displaying different sounds and equivalent english (romaji) pronounciation
+- Learning with Hiragana and Katakana flashcards displaying different sounds and equivalent english (romaji) pronounciation
 - Quiz with 5 rounds of random hiragana and katakana matching
-- Project as an exercise for using ES6 modules and bundling with Webpack
+- Tech and concepts used:
+    * Single File Vue Components
+    * Vue Router
+    * Vue CLI
+    * Webpack

 ### To Do
-- Responsiveness
 - Accessibility audit
-- Incorporate Katakana charts
 - Add a Kanji learning section and calls to an API to receive kanji information

 ### Improvements from Vanilla JS to Vue
 - Discontinued Drag and Drop feature in quiz and implemented "Tap to Match" feature for improved accessibility.
-- Switch from manipulating the DOM with vanilla js query selectors and storing all DOM changes in the Vue object's state.
+- Refactored the web application from Vanilla JS to Vue's single file components
+- Routing to Home, Chart and Quiz pages

 ## How to use this repository